leehopper/git_homework/thoughts.md

-I want to master keyboard shortcuts so I no longer rely upon my mouse/trackpad.
+I want to stay committed to mastering the keyboard shortcuts so I no longer have to rely on the mouse/trackpad.
-Git is a lot to learn, and I need to "commit" to practicing it.

-I am committed to not using my mouse while working on the technical portion of my homework/project.
 I am committed to taking notes in advance and using colors and other suggested organizational strategies to see how it works for me.

-My wife!
+Someone who's supported me along the way: my wife Natalie!

+New thoughts for session project: git and github are getting easier the more I use them.